Ruby on Rails Tutorial

 The missing directory and file are back.
 That’s a relief!

-Now that you’ve put your project under version control with Git, it’s time to push your code up to GitHub, a social code site optimized for hosting and sharing Git repositories.
+Now that you’ve put your project under version control with Git, it’s time to push your code up to GitHub, a social coding site optimized for hosting and sharing Git repositories.
 Putting a copy of your Git repository at GitHub serves two purposes: it’s a full backup of your code (including the full history of commits), and it makes any future collaboration much easier.
 This step is optional, but being a GitHub member will open the door to participating in a wide variety of open-source projects.

 GitHub has a variety of paid plans, but for open-source code their services are free, so sign up for a free GitHub account if you don’t have one already.
 (You might have to follow the GitHub tutorial on creating SSH keys first.)
 After signing up, click on the link to create a repository and fill in the information as in Figure 1.6.
 (Take care not to initialize the repository with a